filakhtov/gentoo-use-docs/net-fs/cifs-utils.md

 It is recommended to enable this flag to improve security.

-### caps-ng
-Only works if the `caps-ng` flag is also enabled.
-Pass a `--with-libcap-ng` option to a configure script.
-Use a `libcap-ng` library instead of the `libcap` library to handle POSIX capabilities.

-This flag should be enabled if it is desired to use the `libcap-ng` library.

 ### creds
 Pass a `--enable-cifscreds` option to a configure script.
 Build and install a `cifscreds` binary to manage NTLM credentials (username and password) in kernel keyring for the purpose of establishing sessions in multiuser mounts.